cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having firewall inspection between the On-Prem and Azure.

-It is possible in Azure to customize routing and for example provide FW inspection to specific workloads only.
+It is possible in Azure to customize routing to for example provide FW inspection to specific workloads only.
 Let's consider such filtering for Spoke1 while Spoke2 will keep bypassing the FW.

 For this use-case, a second Cisco CSR (named "FW NVA") is deployed in a new subnet in the Hub VNET ("FWsubnet": 10.0.0.0/24).